psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    Dipole array [e a0] for the coupled electron pair approximation variant 0 level of theory, (3,).

-.. psivar:: CEPA(0) DIPOLE X
-   CEPA(0) DIPOLE Y
-   CEPA(0) DIPOLE Z

-   The three components of the dipole [Debye] for the coupled electron pair approximation variant 0 level of theory.
-   Deprecated in favor of :psivar:`CEPA(0) DIPOLE`.

 .. psivar:: CEPA(0) QUADRUPOLE

    Redundant quadrupole array [e a0^2] for the coupled electron pair approximation variant 0 level of theory, (3, 3).

-.. psivar:: CEPA(0) QUADRUPOLE XX
-   CEPA(0) QUADRUPOLE XY
-   CEPA(0) QUADRUPOLE XZ
-   CEPA(0) QUADRUPOLE YY
-   CEPA(0) QUADRUPOLE YZ
-   CEPA(0) QUADRUPOLE ZZ

-   The six components of the quadrupole [Debye Ang] for the coupled electron pair approximation variant 0 level of theory.
-   Deprecated in favor of :psivar:`CEPA(0) QUADRUPOLE`.

 .. psivar:: CEPA(0) TOTAL ENERGY
    CEPA(0) CORRELATION ENERGY